PhD in E-Research and Technology Enhanced Learning

 The PhD in E-Research and Technology Enhanced Learning builds on the expertise of the members of the Centre for Technology Enhanced Learning in the Department of Educational Research and their long experience in running Masters Degrees in advanced learning technologies and networked e-learning.
 You can find out more about the programme by downloading the TEl Programme Enquiry Handbook (2022).

-Current programme details will hold throughout the programme for applications received and accepted for January 2022 entry.
+Current programme details will hold throughout the programme for applications received and accepted for January 2022 and January 2023 entry.

 Who is this programme for?